 This design is often preferred because of lower thermal stress on the equipment, as the cooling water warms considerably before entering the highest-heat zone.

-An interesting variation on this design is the steam surface condenser, which were so prominent at large coal and nuclear power plants, and are still prevalent at many combined cycle power plants.
+An interesting variation on this design is the steam surface condenser, which were prominent at large coal and nuclear power plants, and are still prevalent at many combined cycle power plants.

 Older coal-fired plants often had vertically aligned shell-and-tube exchangers for feedwater heating.
 This orientation is practical where horizontal space is limited.